Siege of Yorktown

 After initial preparations, the Americans and French built their first parallel and began the bombardment.
 With the British defense weakened, on October 14, 1781, Washington sent two columns to attack the last major remaining British outer defenses.
 A French column under Vicomte de Deux-Ponts took Redoubt No. 9 and an American column under Lieutenant Colonel Alexander Hamilton took Redoubt No. 10.
-With these defenses taken, the allies were able to finish their second parallel.
+With these defenses, the allies were able to finish their second parallel.
 With the Franco-American artillery closer and its bombardment more intense than ever, the British position began to deteriorate rapidly.
 Cornwallis asked for capitulation terms on October 17.
 After two days of negotiation, the surrender ceremony occurred on October 19; Cornwallis was absent from the ceremony.
 With the capture of more than 7,000 British soldiers, negotiations between the United States and Great Britain began, resulting in the Treaty of Paris of 1783.

-The battlegrounds are preserved and interpreted today as part of Colonial National Historical Park.

 Prelude

 Franco-American cooperation

 On December 20, 1780, Benedict Arnold sailed from New York with 1,500 British troops to Portsmouth, Virginia.
 He first raided Richmond, defeating the defending militia, from January 5–7 before falling back to Portsmouth.
 Admiral Destouches, who arrived in Newport, Rhode Island, in July 1780 with a fleet transporting 5,500 soldiers, was encouraged by Washington and French Lieutenant General Rochambeau to move his fleet south, and launch a joint land-naval attack on Arnold's troops.
 The Marquis de Lafayette was sent south with 1,200 men to help with the assault.
 However, Destouches was reluctant to dispatch many ships, and in February sent only three.
-After they proved ineffective, he took a larger force of 8 ships in March 1781, and fought a tactically inconclusive battle with the British fleet of Marriot Arbuthnot at the mouth of the Chesapeake Bay.
+After they proved ineffective, he took a larger force of eight ships in March 1781, and fought a tactically inconclusive battle with the British fleet of Marriot Arbuthnot at the mouth of the Chesapeake Bay.
 Destouches withdrew due to the damage sustained to his fleet, leaving Arbuthnot and the British fleet in control of the bay's mouth.

 On March 26, Arnold was joined by 2,300 troops under command of Major General William Phillips, who took command of the combined forces.
 Phillips resumed raiding, defeating the militia at Blandford, then burning the tobacco warehouses at Petersburg on April 25.
 Richmond was about to suffer the same fate, but Lafayette arrived.
 The British, not wanting to engage in a major battle, withdrew to Petersburg on May 10.

 On May 20, Charles Cornwallis arrived at Petersburg with 1,500 men after suffering heavy casualties at the Battle of Guilford Courthouse.
 He immediately assumed command, as Phillips had recently died of a fever.
 Cornwallis had not received permission to abandon the Carolinas from his superior, Henry Clinton, but he believed that Virginia would be easier to capture, feeling that it would approve of an invading British army.